HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 React Router is a collection of navigational components and custom hooks that compose declaratively with your application.
-Whether you want to have bookmark-able URLs for your web app, or a composable way to navigate in React Native, React Router works wherever React is rendering &mdash; so take your pick!
+Whether you want to have bookmark-able URLs for your web app, or a composable way to navigate in React Native, React Router works wherever React is rendering — so take your pick!

 To demonstrate some of the key features of React Router, we have an exercise